agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

   AGG -->|msgpack OrderSentBatch, partition-explicit| OS[orders.sent<br/>24 partitions]
 ```

-### Telemetry flush path: pipelined, size-bounded, co-partitioned (design §4.6)
+### Telemetry flush path: pipelined, size-bounded, co-partitioned

-`TelemetrySink::record()` (`telemetry.rs:93`) sends each `OrderSentEvent` over a bounded mpsc channel (`telemetry_channel_capacity`, default 65,536).
-It is **lossless by backpressure**: a full channel makes `record()` `.await` rather than drop, so the generator self-paces to the sustainable telemetry rate (a dropped event would mean a permanent hole in the HDR histogram).
+`TelemetrySink::record` (`telemetry.rs:93`) sends each `OrderSentEvent` over a bounded mpsc channel (`telemetry_channel_capacity`, default 65,536).
+It is **lossless by backpressure**: a full channel makes `record` `.await` rather than drop, so the generator self-paces to the sustainable telemetry rate (a dropped event would mean a permanent hole in the HDR histogram).
 The only counted drop is the channel being closed at shutdown.

 A single background `run_aggregator` (`telemetry.rs:144`) drives a `biased` `select!` over three arms: (1) account completed deliveries from a `FuturesUnordered` `inflight` set first (keeps it bounded), (2) `recv_many` up to 4,096 events per wake into a `PartitionBatcher`, (3) a flush ticker (default 5 ms) that drains partial batches.
 The `PartitionBatcher` (`telemetry.rs:283`) buckets events by `partition_for(order_id, num_partitions)` and emits a chunk the instant a partition reaches `MAX_EVENTS_PER_BATCH = 1000` (~360 KB, safely under the 1 MiB `max.message.bytes`).
 Each chunk is msgpack-encoded as `OrderSentBatch` (`rmp_serde::to_vec_named`) and **enqueued without awaiting delivery** via `enqueue_to_partition` (`send_result`), letting rdkafka pipeline and batch in the background — this decouples drain rate from per-batch broker RTT, which is the core fix (the old await-per-flush loop serialized one round-trip per batch → ~5.7k/s ceiling and ~90% drops).
 A full producer queue surfaces as `Ok(None)`; the aggregator polls + retries (lossless backpressure) rather than dropping.

-`BOT_DISABLE_TELEMETRY=1` makes `record()` a no-op and skips the aggregator entirely — used to measure *raw send capacity* against a drain contestant, where there's no validation and a single-broker Kafka can't absorb one event per order.
+`BOT_DISABLE_TELEMETRY=1` makes `record` a no-op and skips the aggregator entirely — used to measure *raw send capacity* against a drain contestant, where there's no validation and a single-broker Kafka can't absorb one event per order.

 ### Kafka topics